As an artist, I like to know what sells. My own favourite genres are landscapes (mostly semi-abstract) and abstract paintings.

-Learn To Paint Abstract Art?
+Learn to Paint Abstract Art?

-Do you baulk at painting abstract art?
+Do you balk at painting abstract art?
 Can you happily create representational paintings but despair at the thought of attempting something that isn't supposed to BE anything?
 If so, then you are not alone.

-Many artists who competently cope with a realistic image, simply don't know how or where to start with an abstract painting.
+Many artists who competently cope with a realistic image simply don't know how or where to start with an abstract painting.

 I found this out when I lead a workshop for my art group, I was asked to concentrate on letting each artist create their own abstract painting by the end of the evening.
 Most had difficulty because they were so used to painting from a specific reference.
-I wrote about this experience on my hub, "Learn To Paint Abstract Art".
+I wrote about this experience on my hub, "Learn to Paint Abstract Art."
 This page has been produced to go through the process of painting an abstract in a step-by-step tutorial, complementing the previous page.

-As I said quite positively in the previous page, this is not a recipe for a masterpiece but rather a methodology to encourage competent artists to create and complete an abstract painting.
+As I said quite positively on the previous page, this is not a recipe for a masterpiece but rather a methodology to encourage competent artists to create and complete an abstract painting.
 This "practice" will hopefully enable the artist to come to terms with the subject of non-representational art and find a certain amount of freedom in this genre and even in composing their usual style of art works.

 All art on the page is my own.
 Most have been created in acrylic on paper to illustrate this methodology.
-Please respect the copyright of these images and do not use without permission.
+Please respect the copyright of these images and do not use them without permission.

-Surely It's About Freedom Of Expression?
+Surely It's About Freedom of Expression?

 Do you believe that abstract art is something that needs to be learnt?
 Or is it just kids' stuff?

 After all, many people think that their kids could do better.
-At this point I make no comment about good or bad abstract art, merely talking about non-representational art.
-We all "unlearn" childish behaviour as we grow and mature, and learn that somethings are not considered "good" behaviour.
+At this point, I make no comment about good or bad abstract art, merely talking about non-representational art.
+We all "unlearn" childish behaviour as we grow and mature, and learn that some things are not considered "good" behaviour.
 Making random marks on paper is often driven out of our system as childish.
-In many ways this is what many abstract artists are trying to relearn in their different ways.
+In many ways, this is what many abstract artists are trying to relearn in their different ways.

-A Step-By-Step Method For Abstract Art
+A Step-by-Step Method for Creating Abstract Art

 I would like to reiterate that this methodology is designed to provide practice to encourage the creation of non-representational art works.
-I do not claim that it is a path to a masterpiece.Or even that it should be followed blindly.
+I do not claim that it is a path to a masterpiece, or even that it should be followed blindly.
 The whole basis of this methodology is freedom within constraints.
 Paint what you like/feel but the structured method is there to help you to proceed to a conclusion.
 First, start with a background.

-For this example, I have chosen to use a stiff round brush to tamp the colour on to the paper to create a textured background.
-The quick drying acrylic paint is ideal with this technique as there is virtually no waiting time between the different colours.
+For this example, I have chosen to use a stiff round brush to tamp the colour onto the paper to create a textured background.
+The quick-drying acrylic paint is ideal with this technique as there is virtually no waiting time between the different colours.

-Then two further colours:-
+Then two further colours—

 Finally, the paper is covered.
 Five irregular shapes which are part of the next step are also seen in this image:

 Once the background has been completed, it is time to add a little interest to the painting.
 This is done in this methodology by adding several elements to the image.
 There are a number of possible choices which will be fully listed in the next lens in the series. the choice is simply put; any number of simple geometric shapes, irregular shapes, non-geometric (biomorphic shapes—think of Joan Miro), linear shapes.
 All of these could be plainly coloured or textured, etc.

 The next thing was to texture these shapes.

-Painting Abstracts - Ideas, Projects and Techniques
+Painting Abstracts: Ideas, Projects, and Techniques

-Of course there are many, many techniques which the artist can draw upon to express his artistic freedom.
+Of course, there are many, many techniques the artist can draw upon to express their artistic freedom.
 The difficulty for someone new to abstract painting is to draw upon these techniques which can feel very strange if you are used to creating realistic images.

-In this the last step, although it appears to be simply a case of filling in the shapes drawn and painted in the preceding step, I have added texture to the shapes by adding numerous small, metallic shapes.
+In this last step, although it appears to be simply a case of filling in the shapes drawn and painted in the preceding step, I have added texture to the shapes by adding numerous small, metallic shapes.
 These are inserted to build up a pattern.
 I have also overpainted the black outlines with a thinner metallic silver line.
-At this point I was fairly certain that the piece was finished.
+At this point, I was fairly certain that the piece was finished.
 As always, if unsure, leave the painting for a week or two before adding to it.
 It is easy to add more but not to take unnecessary marks away.
 This is the completed work, not what I would call a masterpiece but that was not the intention as I have said.

 More examples are shown below.

-So Let's Look At How To Start
+Let's Look at How to Start

-Just pick something for each level I said, make a list of a few elements and stick a pin in it.
-I decided that extra help and encouragement was needed, so I developed a game based around four packs of cards.
+Just pick something for each level, I said, make a list of a few elements and stick a pin in it.
+I decided that extra help and encouragement were needed, so I developed a game based on four packs of cards.
 One each for the levels and one for an overall style.

-More Examples Of Abstract Art
+More Examples of Abstract Art Created by This Methodology

 1. Simple geometric shapes

-The background is a simple blue wash and very loose overpainted yellow washes:-
+The background is a simple blue wash and very loose overpainted yellow washes.

 2. Linear Forms

-A slightly more worked example, the horizontal lines are thickened and textured, again the background is a simple wash overpainted with washes of a different colour:-
+A slightly more worked example, the horizontal lines are thickened and textured, again the background is a simple wash overpainted with washes of a different colour.

-The verticle lines are woven between those in the horizontal direction, there are a few selected patches of contrasting colours:-
+The verticle lines are woven between those in the horizontal direction, there are a few selected patches of contrasting colours.

 3. More Complex Geometric Forms

-As with the other two examples, the background is a simple wash, this time with swirls of a semi-transparent green paint:-
+As with the other two examples, the background is a simple wash, this time with swirls of a semi-transparent green paint.

 The next layer is a red T-shape, transparently coloured with a white outline.
-This is then completed by adding various other textured elements, and silver, metallic lines on two sides:-
+This is then completed by adding various other textured elements, and silver, metallic lines on two sides.

-Abstract Art - Is It Relevant?
+Abstract Art: Is It Relevant?

-I have given above the reasons which I believe make it useful for any artist to learn to paint abstract art, This is your chance to reply and disagree.
+I have given above the reasons which I believe make it useful for any artist to learn to paint abstract art.
+This is your chance to reply and disagree.

-Is There Any Value In the Methodolgy?
+Is There Any Value In the Methodology of Abstract Art?

 I have found my abstract art has improved greatly since developing this methodology.
 I have in fact found that my work is becoming closely aligned to this genre.
 Much of my work is now semi-abstract landscapes, an example of which can be seen here.

-I would therefore claim that the methodology has been instrumental in freeing up my artwork to it's advantage.
+I would therefore claim that the methodology has been instrumental in freeing up my art work to its advantage.
 I see no reason why the skills developed in practising abstract art should not be capable of being useful to any artist.
 Abstract work gives a feeling for colour, shape and line and composition which is instrumental in creating great art in any genre.